acg-team/tral/easy_setup/README.md

 ## Prerequisites

-easy_setup only works for linux64 by now.
-If you use another operating system, you can have a closer look into the scripts and adapt them for your specific OS or install TRAL within a virtual machine.
+These setup scripts require python 3, pip, unzip, and git and run on any UNIX based operation system.

 To install TRAL and its external software within usr/local/bin (default for variable $INSTALLATION_PATH) you need to execute the scripts as root.
 In case you want to install TRAL from the git repository automatically, you need to have git installed on your computer.

-These setup scripts require python 3, pip, unzip, and git.

 ## Installation of TRAL